 Juneau is accessible only by boat or plane.
 While it is generally not a climbing destination, if you are visiting it can't hurt to bring along your shoes and a rope.
 If you are going to be here for the summer, you may want to bring along your rack; the Juneau Ice Field has several impressive granite spires that make for excellent alpine climbs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Juneau:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Juneau:

 Featured Route For Juneau

 South Buttress - Main Tower 5.10a 6a 18 VI+ 18 E1 5a Alaska